CMed01/portfolio-milestone-4/README.md

             - I can view pending comments and approve or reject them.

 - US12: Manage workout content
-    - As an admin, I have access to create, review and delete workout content and approve subitted comments.
+    - As an admin, I have access to create, review and delete workout content and approve submitted comments.
         - Acceptance criteria
             - I can view and modify workout content.
             - I can comment on blog articles and workouts.